MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-cancel.md

 Example
 -----

-Consider a simple example in which we have not provided buffers to any hardware.
-In this case, it's safe to immediately return all the buffers to the host in the cancellation handler.
+EvtRxQueueCancel is called to request that the adapter terminate any outstanding receive operations.
+Unlike for EvtTxQueueCancel, the receive queue *must* use this opportunity to return any outstanding buffers to the OS.
+For more information on operating the ring buffer, see [**EvtRxQueueAdvance**](evt-rxqueue-advance.md).

-The fastest way to do that is to adjust the [*NET_RING_BUFFER*](net-ring-buffer.md) pointers like this:
+Typically, this involves advancing `BeginIndex` and `NextIndex` to `EndIndex`.
+If the receive queue does not return all packets in Cancel, this can result in a stuck queue.

 ```cpp
 VOID